th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 All you need is to create Docker images of your module and describe it in the `th2-infra-schema` repository.
 Every branch in this repository is a custom configuration for the th2 environment.

-We have prepared demonstration environment for you.
+We have prepared a demonstration environment for you.
 All the modules are already in the container registry.
 To try it, you just need to create a branch in the `th2-infra-schema` with the content from our branch for th2 1.5.4 test configuration.

 <recommendations :items="test_config"></recommendations>